 If you don't have coding experience, as an alternative you can use some of these visual tools where you can build a web scraper with just a few clicks:

 Besides scraping, you can use APIs to connect with some websites or social media platforms to get the valuable data you need to train your machine learning classifier.
-For example, these are some useful APIs to get training data:
+For example, these are some useful APIs to obtain text data:

-Tools like Zapier or IFTTT can be very helpful getting your training data, especially if you don't have coding experience.
+Tools like Zapier or IFTTT can be helpful for getting your text data, especially if you don't have coding experience.
 You can use them to connect to the tools that you use every day through the API but without coding :)

 These are just some examples; you can find data everywhere, so consider using any particular tool or technique that you are familiar with.